LottaMe/pylet/README.md

 Greetingsss.
 Welcome to `pylet`, the hands-on way to learn python.

-It is encouraged to do your own research while using pylet.
+It is encouraged to do your own research while using `pylet`.
 Here are some sources recommended by us:

 - [python docs tutorial](https://docs.python.org/3/tutorial/index.html)
 - [w3school python tutorial](https://www.w3schools.com/python/)

+## Prerequisites

+To use `pylet`, you need to have python3 installed.
+You can look up how to download python [here](https://www.python.org/downloads/).

 ## First Setup